dienluong/basic-calculator/pseudo-code.md

   4 x 2 - 16 = -8
   14 / 7 + 8 = 10

-Active Op key resets when:
+xActive Op key resets when:
   when digit key pressed
   when plusminus key pressed
   when equals key pressed
   when AC key pressed
   when CE key pressed

-Digit mode VS Operation mode
+xDigit mode VS Operation mode

-Division by zero
+xDivision by zero